lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 In the composite model this is less obvious since implementers may decide that certain cryptographic algorithms have complementary security properties and are acceptable in combination even though one or both algorithms are deprecated for individual use.
 As such, a single composite public key or certificate may contain a mixture of deprecated and non-deprecated algorithms.

-Since composite algorithms are registered independently of their component algorithms, their deprecation can be handled indpendently from that of their component algorithms.
+Since composite algorithms are registered independently of their component algorithms, their deprecation can be handled independently from that of their component algorithms.
 For example a cryptographic policy might continue to allow `id-MLKEM512-ECDH-P256` even after ECDH-P256 is deprecated.

 The composite KEM design specified in this document, and especially that of the KEM combiner specified in {{sec-kem-combiner}} means that the overall composite KEM algorithm should be considered to have the security strength of the strongest of its component algorithms; ie as long as one component algorithm remains strong, then the overall composite algorithm remains strong.